vladimirjk/ha-ezviz-hcnetsdk/ezviz_hcnetsdk/DOCS.md

 - `1`: wrong username or password
 - `7`: network connection failed
 - `10`: receive timeout
+- `11`: command data is illegal or unsupported by the device
 - `23`: command unsupported by this camera
 - `47`: user temporarily locked after failed logins